Web Front-end11-minute read

 About the author

 Prateek is a React engineer with more than seven years of experience in web development.
-An expert in delivering top-tier user experience through the union of engineering and design, he has worked on enterprise-scale solutions in diverse industries including Fresh Tracks Canada and Open Learning Exchange.
+An expert in delivering a top-tier user experience through the union of engineering and design, he has worked on enterprise-scale solutions in diverse industries, including roles at Precision Drilling and Fresh Tracks Canada.

 authors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.